DOT Out of Service Violations List: A Driver’s Guide

 Brake Adjustment Violations

-Now, we've talked about brake system issues, but brake adjustment violations deserve their own spotlight.
+We've talked about brake system issues, but brake adjustment violations deserve their own spotlight.
 Incorrectly adjusted brakes can reduce the effectiveness of your entire braking system.
-Want to know what is FMCSA 30-Minute Break Rule?
 That's not just a safety hazard, but a major OOS violation magnet.
 Get into the habit of checking your brake adjustments regularly.
 And if you're unsure?
 That's where we come in.
 FMCSAregistration.com is here to help.

 Cargo Securement Violations

 Ah, cargo—the reason most of us are out there on the road.
-But if it's not properly secured?
-Visit & know about drug and alcohol testing.
+But if it's not secured correctly?
+Visit & learn about drug and alcohol testing.
 Hello, violation!
-Loose or improperly fastened cargo can pose major dangers to you and others on the road.
+Loose or improperly fastened cargo can pose significant dangers to you and others on the road.
 Whether it's chains, straps, or blocks, ensuring your cargo is locked down tight is crucial.
 And hey, if you're unsure about the rules, we've got your back.

 Hours of Service

 Long hours on the road can take their toll.
 That’s why there are regulations about how many hours you can drive without a break.
 These rules aren't just to annoy you—they're to keep you safe.
-Fatigue is real, and it’s dangerous.
-If you're found violating the hours of service regulations, you could find yourself sidelined.
-So, track your hours, take your breaks, and keep on trucking safely.
+Fatigue is accurate, and it’s dangerous.
+If you're violating the hours of service regulations, you could be sidelined.
+So, track your hours, take breaks, and keep trucking safely.
+Learn here about Carrier Identifier vs DOT Identifier

 Wrong Class License

 Here's a quick one.
 Always make sure you have the right class of license for the vehicle you're driving.
 Seems obvious, right?
-Want to know about Intrastate Permit?
+Want to know about an Intrastate Permit?
 But you'd be surprised how often this can trip up even seasoned drivers.
-Don't give the DOT an easy reason to pull you over.
+Don't give the USDOT Search Engine an easy reason to pull you over.

 False Logs